 There are some cons to buying a car to consider too, such as a heftier down payment and the risk of a low resale value as the loan term progresses.
 Another drawback is that since you're financing the full price of the car, you'll likely be making payments for five to seven years.

-No matter what end of the buying vs. leasing a car debate you're on, you can easily estimate the cost of a needed collision repair or schedule an appointment for mobile windshield replacement online or by contacting us at Gerber Collision & Glass.
+No matter what end of the buying vs. leasing a car debate you're on, you can easily estimate the cost of a needed collision repair or schedule an appointment for a mobile windshield replacement online or by contacting us at Gerber Collision & Glass.